St. Michael's A.F.C.: Home ground

 From the inception of the club until 1985, St. Michael’s home pitch was the showgrounds at the rear of St. Michael’s Church in Tipperary Town.
-It was with this pitch as a base that the club first achieved major success by winning the Munster Junior Cup in 1973.
-Fame on the national stage came just one year later, with St. Michael's beating Dublin's Tolka Rovers, 2–1, to claim the FAI Junior Cup.

-In 1985, the club moved the short distance to its present location at Cooke Park, which is held on a 99-year lease.
-This was done to facilitate the building of the nationally renowned Canon Hayes Recreation Centre, whose running track and playing pitch now occupies the site of the old St Michael’s pitch, and is now used by the club's schoolboy and reserve teams.
+In order to facilitate the construction of the Canon Hayes Recreation Centre on the church grounds, the club moved to the nearby Cooke Park, signing a 99-year lease in 1985.
+The centre's running track and playing pitch was built on the site of the old St Michael’s pitch, and is used by the club's schoolboy and reserve teams.

-It hosted one game at the 1994 UEFA European Under-16 Championship, where Germany defeated Switzerland 5–1.
+The venue hosted one match at the 1994 UEFA European Under-16 Championship, a group game where Germany defeated Switzerland 5–1.

 Cooke Park is widely recognised as one of the best junior grounds in Ireland, and has hosted three FAI Junior Cup finals, four Munster Junior Cup Finals, three FAI Youth Cup finals, three Munster Youth Cup finals, UEFA European U.16 championship internationals, Junior and Amateur internationals, Lawyers World Cup and many local TSDL finals.

 The Cooke Park facilities were used as a training base for the local special needs athletes for the Special Olympics, in 2003.

 In 2005, the club installed a floodlit all-weather facility, and UEFA standard floodlighting on the Cooke Park pitch.

 In August 2009, the Republic of Ireland senior international squad used Cooke Park for a training camp, in preparation for their friendly international games against Australia (12 August) and South Africa (8 September) in Thomond Park, Limerick.

 Honours

-To date the club have won every honour available to it at local, provincial and national level.
+To date the club have won honours at local, provincial and national level.
 These honours include the FAI Junior Cup, Munster Junior Cup, FAI Youth Cup, FAI U.17 Cup, MFA Youth Cup, Tipperary League and Cup at Junior and Youth level, the AOH Cup, and the Cork AUL League.